AAMasters/ALGOToken/labs/algo-token-playground/README.md

 `<contract>.algofees-mine`

-This operation is executed by the system to request a payment from the AlgoFees to registered miners.
+This operation is executed by the system to request a payment from the IntelliFees to registered miners.
 The amount to pay is computed using the rules specified in the "Smart Contracts Requirements / Specifications" document.

 >Example: `fees1.algofees-mine`